COVID-19 Update: Apply Online - Fast Service

 Mortgage Broker Bonds are Not Insurance

 A Mortgage Broker Bond is a type of surety bond and is not insurance.
 These bonds are written for mortgage brokers and originators under the assumption that no losses will occur.
 If a claim does occur, the mortgage broker, lender or originator will be responsible for reimbursing the bond company.
-You can read more about the differences between bonds and insurance here
+You can read more about the differences between surety bonds and insurance.

 Alternatives to Mortgage Broker Bonds

 Mortgage Broker Bonds are required in most states for anyone licensed to sell or originate mortgages.
 These bonds are inexpensive and easy to obtain.
-However, claims against these surety bonds should be avoided at all cost.
-Mortgage Brokers may also need other surety bonds and can find common questions about bonds here
+However, claims against these surety bonds should be avoided at all costs.
+Mortgage Brokers may also need other surety bonds and can find more information about surety bonds, including common question by visiting our Guide.

 Vice President at Axcess Surety